hassanShakur/accessibility-toolkit/README.md

 pip install -r requirements.txt
 ```

-Change directory into the `client` folder and install the dependencies:
+In a separate terminal, change directory into the `client` folder and install the dependencies:

+**Terminal 2**

 ```sh
 cd client